 Making an Appointment/Preparing for Your Appointment

-If relevant to your questions, please refer to the above resources before making an SLS appointment – there is currently an extrenmely high demand for appointments, and wait times are lengthy.
+If relevant to your questions, please refer to the above resources before making an SLS appointment.

 Once you have reviewed this entire page, to make an appointment for a free and confidential 30-minute consultation, please use the SLS Online Appointment System.

-**Please note: during the suspension of in-person classes on the Berkeley campus due to the coronavirus, SLS consultations will be PHONE OR ZOOM APPOINTMENTS ONLY.
-Please indicate the best phone number to reach you in the appointment form.**
+Please note that during the suspension of in-person classes on the Berkeley campus due to the coronavirus, SLS consultations will be PHONE OR ZOOM APPOINTMENTS ONLY.
+Please indicate the best phone number to reach you in the appointment form.

-When you arrive for your appointment at 102 Sproul Hall, you will need to show your current Cal Photo ID.
+When you arrive for your appointment at 102 Sproul Hall (for in-person appointments), you will need to show your current Cal Photo ID.
 Please also bring any relevant documents to your appointment – these would include items such as a lease, a ticket/citation received from police, a notice received from the court, a civil court summons, a demand letter from a creditor/collector, or a written contract/agreement.
 All discussions and documents shared with SLS are strictly confidential.